groupoid/cafe/README.md

 --------

 Introduction to Formal Languages, its Design and Implementations.
-Three practial modern pure languages will be dislosed: Plutus, Morte, Formality.
+Three practial modern pure languages will be disclosed: Plutus, Morte, Formality.

 Credits
 -------